bareboat-necessities/bbn_alarms_A/README.md

 ### Default behavior

-By default without any configuration changes it acts as NMEA XDR sensor sending NMEA 0183 sentences via USB serial port at 115200 baud rate.
+By default without any configuration changes it acts as NMEA XDR sensor sending NMEA 0183 sentences (for bilge level and battery voltage) via USB serial port at 115200 baud rate.

 ````
 $BBTXT,01,01,01,FirmwareTag: bbn_alarms_A*0F